Stolz and White families papers

 Biographical materials relating to Erika include a birth certificate, Austrian passport, German passport (Reisepass), a ration book, Red Cross certificates, and documents relating to her passage to the United States.
 Biographical material relating to Leon include a birth certificate, identification cards for temporary stay in China and for the International Refugee Organization, correspondence relating to his immigration to China, documents regarding his divorce, a passenger list, and a death certificate.
 Rosa’s documentation includes a copy of her birth certificate, a Polish passport, the marriage agreement with Leon, divorce documentation, immigration paperwork, a marriage certificate with Kurt Hauptmann, and a copy of the death certificate for Kurt.
 This series also includes Dorian’s Cuban identification card, affidavits and immigration documents, documentation relating to citizenship in the United States and the changing of his name from Isidor Dory Weizenbaum to Dorian Robert White, a certificate of marriage registration with Erika, and a post-war letter about his mother’s tombstone as well as Hermine’s application to extend her temporary stay in the United States and a letter describing experience.

 Correspondence includes letters from Leon to Erika while he was in Italy, Shanghai, and Berlin as well as from several letters from Leon to Hermine.
 Also included are letters from Erika to her mother, Rosa, while Erika was attending boarding school in England.
-Additional correspondence includes letter to Dorian and mainly post-war correspondence between Hermine and various friends, family members, and organizations.
+Additional correspondence includes letters to Dorian and mainly post-war correspondence between Hermine and various friends, family members, and organizations.

 School records include prewar and wartime report cards, school ID cards, exams, certificates, a class photograph, and writings for Erika in Vienna and England as well as a school ID and certificate for Rosa.